montaan/montaan/TASKS.md

     [] Dynamic tree loading
         [x] One directory at a time
             [x] API to load single dirs
-            [x] If directory is larger than X, fetch its contents and graft onto filetree [x] If directory is smaller than X, remove it from the filetree [] Cheap tree updates
+            [x] If directory is larger than X, fetch its contents and graft onto file tree [x] If directory is smaller than X, remove it from the file tree [] Cheap tree updates
             [] Edit tree geometry instead of regenerating the whole thing [] Individual models per dir / subtree